 Jimmy Napoli is an animated lecturer, tour leader, and historian who has been leading private and group tours by bus and by foot for the past 15 years - mostly on Manhattan Island and Brooklyn.

-Jimmy is a huge admirer of Alexander Hamilton, America's first Treasury Secretary and architect of Wall Street and the First Bank of the United States.
+Jimmy is a huge admirer of Alexander Hamilton, America's first Treasury Secretary, architect of Wall Street and the First Bank of the United States.
 In 2007, Jimmy appeared in the PBS documentary "The American Experience: Alexander Hamilton," written and directed by Middlemarch Films.

-He is also a frequent lecturer at Morris-Jumel Mansion, George Washington's former headquarters in Harlem, where he has spoken about Washington's spy network, aides and generals, among other topics.
+He is also a frequent lecturer at Morris-Jumel Mansion, George Washington's former headquarters in Harlem, where he speaks about Washington's spy network, aides and generals, among other topics.

 "I love sharing my passion for the history of New York and the ideals of our founding fathers with visitors and locals alike," says Jimmy.
-"It's given me the greatest opportunity a person can have: to do what I love for a living."
+"Those ideals are still very much alive today, and will forever be engraved on our city streets."

-Today Jimmy lives downtown in Gramercy with his wife Janet and their cat Pookahey.
+Today Jimmy lives downtown in Gramercy Park with his wife Janet and their cat Pooka.